ZirconfleX/Script-to-create-projects-libraries/README.md

 **Remark:**

-- All files in this zip file are delivered as is (standard/default setup) and can be modified by the user to the needs of the user.
+- All files are delivered as is and can be modified by the user to the needs of the user.

 ## Installation

 The tool is aimed to be used in a Linux environment because the main element of this tool is a bash script.

-- Copy the provided zip file in the directory used to store templates.
+- Create a directory for the tool in the local directory used to store templates
-  - Most of the time the user default template folder is /home/<user>/Templates
+  - Most of the time the user default template folder is /home/<user>/Templates.
+      Create there a sub-directory CreateProject (example name)
-  - When storing templates somewhere else, use that folder.
+  - When storing templates somewhere else, use that folder and make there the sub-directory.
   - When not having a folder for templates create one or use the default of the system.
-- Unzip the contents of the zip file in the chosen *Templates* folder.
+- Clone the files and directories into that sub-directory or decompress the downloaded zip file in the sub-directory used to store application.

 **Remark:**

-- The CreateProject.desktop file will need to be changed when using a different templates file than the one used in the Cinnamon desktop for Ubuntu, Linux-Mint or Manjaro.
+- The CreateProject.desktop file will need to be edited when using a different templates directory than the one used in the Cinnamon desktop for Ubuntu, Linux-Mint or Manjaro.

-- Change the path to the script in this line:
+- Change the path to the script in the CreateProject.desktop file as this line:

     ```
     Exec=/home/user/Templates/VhdlProjects/CreateProject.sh
     ```

 ## For Linux do:
 This is written for Ubuntu, Linux-Mint or Manjaro Gnome and/or Cinnamon desktops.
 The script itself should work on all systems running “the Bourne Again SHell” (Bash).
-The tool is setup to bring the script as an icon in the main menu of systems running Gnome or Cinnamon desktop environments.
+The CreateProject.desktop file is there to bring the script as an icon in the main menu of systems running Gnome or Cinnamon desktop environments.

 - Copy the *CreateProject.desktop* file into the `.local/share/applications` directory.
     - Open the file with a text editor and change the word “**user**” in: